-- Gave birth less than 3 weeks ago - Are breastfeeding a baby less than 6 months old - Have migraine headaches with aura - Are 35 years or older and smoke - Have hypertension (systolic >140 or diastolic >90) - Have current or past history of thromboembolic disorders (e.g., deep vein thrombosis).
-Note: women with varicose veins or superficial thrombophlebitis are eligible for COC use. - Take Ritonavir-boosted protease inhibitor ARVs (If using any ARV, use COCs with at least 30 ug EE.) - Take rifampicin or rifabutin for TB (If using rifampicin or rifabutin, use COCs with at least 30 ug EE.)
+- Gave birth less than 4 weeks ago (if not breastfeeding) - Are breastfeeding a baby less than 6 months old - · Have migraine headaches with aura - Have viral hepatitis with severe or acute flare-up - Take Ritonavir-boosted protease inhibitor ARVs (If using any ARV, use COCs with at least 30 ug EE.) - Take rifampicin or rifabutin for TB (If using rifampicin or rifabutin, use COCs with at least 30 ug EE.)

-Check medical eligibility criteria if client has other serious health problems
+Check medical eligibility criteria if adolescent has other serious health problems.

-- Safe, effective, and easy to use - Controlled by the woman - Lighter, regular monthly bleeding with less cramping - Possible to become pregnant again immediately after stopping COCs - Don't interfere with sex - May be beneficial for women who have irregular or heavy monthly bleeding, severe cramping, or acne - Decrease risk of cancer of the female reproductive organs
+- Safe, effective, and easy to use - Controlled by the woman - Can be used before the onset of monthly bleeding - Lighter, regular monthly bleeding with less cramping - Possible to become pregnant again immediately after stopping COCs - Don't interfere with sex - May be beneficial for adolescents who have irregular or heavy monthly bleeding, severe cramping, or acne - Decrease risk of cancer of the female reproductive organs

-- Must be taken every day to be effective

-- Not always discreet (someone could see the pills)

-- Don't protect against STIs including HIV
+- Must be taken every day to be effective - Not always discreet (someone could see the pills) - Weight gain or unexpected bleeding/spotting in some adolescents - Don't protect against STIs including HIV